I get asked a lot how I’ve grown a tiny quilted ornament hobby into a multiple six figure business.

-There’s a lot of information out there about how to grow your handmade business…. and it can be a little overwhelming.
+I know there’s a lot of information out there about how to grow a handmade business…. and it can be a little overwhelming.

-But there are a few things that are necessary to setting yourself on the path to more traffic and sales.
+Every business is different – but there are a few things that I believe are necessary for any handmade seller looking to grow their traffic and sales.

 #1.
 Be Etsy Independent.

 This is the #1 thing I did to turn my “business” into a real business.

 Here’s the thing: Even though there are so many successful businesses on Etsy, you’ll find that most of these businesses are actually creating their own success – rather than hoping that Etsy will bring it to them.

 In fact, they are the ones bringing the business to Etsy.

 It means these businesses are not relying on Etsy for their sales.
 Relying on Etsy could look like re-listing your products over and over, or creating a zillion versions of one product to increase your chances of getting found in the Etsy search.